UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Testing.rst.txt

 Nose was the most common test runner when I first started learning testing, but it has been in maintenance mode for a while.
 Even the nose2 site recommends that you consider pytest.

-pytest has become the defacto standard test runner for those that want a more "pythonic" test framework.
+pytest has become the defacto standard testing system for those that want a more "pythonic" test framework.

 pytest is very capable and widely used.